shifa-gani/Automan-Project/README.md

 # Box Dimension Optimization & Object Placement Simulation

-This repository contains code for simulating and optimizing the dimensions of a box used in the **etching, cutting**, and **placing of objects**.
+This repository contains code for optimizing the dimensions of a box  and simulations of **etching, cutting**, and **placing of objects**.
 It includes algorithms for optimizing space utilization, simulating object interactions with the box, and visualizing the process.

 ## 📦 Features